 As I scrolled through my social media feeds on a Monday two weeks ago, I saw nothing but news articles and shocked encounters about the Notre Dame fire.
 And since I’m in many travel groups – I saw hundreds of posts where people mourned for how they never got to travel to historic 850-year old Notre Dame, and may never get to after the destructive fire.
 Upon seeing the first couple of news posts, I was surprised, but not exactly shaken, since French architecture never really was my thing.
 I immediately checked to see if there had been any casualties and was relieved to see there were… none.
 As the day went by, not one post on any of my social media feeds hesitated to share the news wide and far, mourn the loss of the building, and express how sad and frustrated they are at the event.

 At a certain point, the frequency of posts increased to an extent where I was confused at the level of drama caused by this.
 I had to double check again if there were any casualties.
 Still, none.
 I thought, I never see this reaction when war breaks out in Yemen, famine in Somalia or fatal fires in Syria.
-In fact, I barely even see those news because they’re not as equally covered by news outlets.
+In fact, I barely even see that news because they’re not as equally covered by news outlets.
 Yet, these are places that are hundreds, and even thousands of years old as well.

-A commenter on one of the travel groups I’m in, refuted a similar opinion to mine by saying, “This is a travel group – we’re mourning places we didn’t get to travel to and may never do.”
+A commenter on one of the travel groups I’m in refuted a similar opinion to mine by saying, “This is a travel group – we’re mourning places we didn’t get to travel to and may never do.”

 To me, every time my Syrian best friend speaks about her childhood growing up in Damascus, I deeply regret never being able to travel there before war broke out.
 She described it as “beautiful green Mecca of culture.”
 She was so nostalgic to when it used to rain all summer back home that when it rained in her new home of Cairo she’d be the happiest I’ve ever seen her.
 I mourn for Syria, I mourn for the 2000-year old temple of Baalshamin in Palmyra and the old city of Damascus.
 I mourn for the hundreds of Museums, Mosques and Churches destroyed.